 Shown in recent clinical trials as one of the most effective natural painkillers, cannabis products include a range of compounds including cannabidiol (CBD) and tetrahydrocannabinol (THC) – the two most notable cannabinoids.
 Studies show that cannabis products are one of the best ways to reduce opioid use.3

-One recent study published in the April, 2018 Journal of the American Medical Association, JAMA revealed that medical cannabis laws help limit the use of opioid painkillers and may serve as a tool in the opioid crisis.4
+One recent study published in the April, 2018 Journal of the American Medical Association, JAMA revealed that medical cannabis laws help limit the use of opioid painkillers and may serve as a tool in the opioid crisis for 2023.4

 This bright yellow root spice has been used for thousands of years not only to flavor curry recipes but also for its anti-inflammatory effects.